DtxdF/AppJail.docs/docs/getting-started.md

     2. `default`: This tells AppJail to use this network as the default router.
 Additionally, in this case, it tells `appjail-quick(1)` to use this network for options that require it, such as `nat` or `expose`, so it is not necessary to explicitly set it in those options.

 2. `nat`: By using the options shown above, we are essentially allowing the jail to communicate with the outside world through the external interface configured with `AppJail.setup`.
-This option creates a `pf(4)` rule to translate the jail’s IPv4 address, assigned by the virtual network, to the IP address of the external interface.
+This option creates a `pf(4)` rule to translate the jail's IPv4 address, assigned by the virtual network, to the IP address of the external interface.
 In most cases, this essentially means "allow Internet access in this jail."

 Once virtual network is created, you can list of all of them using the following command: